 \subsection{A practical guide to complex Langevin}

 Thus far we have seen that the concept of stochastic quantization works well, given that the action $S[\phi]$ is real, i.e. when there is no sign problem.
 But what about the much more general and interesting case of complex-valued actions?
-In that case, the probability distribution in \equref{EVOprob} becomes a {\it complex} distribution \beq \rho[\phi] = \frac{{\rm e}^{-S[\phi]}}{\mathcal Z}, \eeq while the field $\phi$ is still a real quantity.
+In that case, the probability distribution in \equref{EVOprob} becomes a {\it complex} distribution

+while the field $\phi$ is still a real quantity.
 With such an action, a single step in the Langevin process according to \equref{discrete_langevin} would result in an imaginary component for $\phi$.
 At least from a practical perspective, as remarked by Parisi, ``nothing forbids to write a Langevin equation also for complex actions'' \cite{ParisiWu}.
-Formal aspects aside (we return to those below), the idea is that one may perform calculations by extending the real stochastic process described above to a complex one.
-For a theory governed by a complex action $S[\phi]$, CL extends the target manifold of the field $\phi(x)$ to the complex plane by setting \beq \phi \to \phi_{R} + i \phi_{I}, \eeq and analytically extending the domain of the action functional: \beq S[\phi] \to S[\phi_{R} + i \phi_{I}]. \eeq Naturally, a necessary condition for this extension to be valid is that $S[\phi]$ must be a holomorphic function of $\phi$.
+Formal aspects aside (we return to those below), the idea is appliedthat one may perform calculations by extending the real stochastic process described above to a complex one.
+For a theory governed by a complex action $S[\phi]$, CL extends the target manifold of the field $\phi(x)$ to the complex plane by setting